apache/iotdb/docs/UserGuide/Data-Modeling/SchemaRegion-rocksdb.md

 and copy the files in the lib directory to the lib directory of server.

-Then, open the **iotdb-engine.properties** in the conf directory of server, and set the `schema_engine_mode` to Rocksdb_based, set the `enable_last_cache` to false.
+Then, open the **iotdb-engine.properties** in the conf directory of server, and set the `schema_engine_mode` to Rocksdb_based.
 Restart the IoTDB, the system will use `RSchemaRegion` to manage the metadata.

 ```
 ####################